 - I used HyperDia.com to look up timetables and itineraries.
 You can select the types of train (or, incidentally, untick the Nozomi trains) you want or can travel on and view up to five different routes for your journey.

 - You can’t go through turnstiles with your JR Pass.
 You have to go head to the fare booth at either ends of the gate and show your pass to a JR employee.
 I’m only saying this to spare you from being that annoying westerner blocking the turnstiles while trying to swipe your pass (sadly, a true story).

-Remember, though, that most JR employees don’t speak English so prepare accordingly and print out a copy of your itinerary in Japanese.
-There seldom is free and fast Wi-Fi in Japanese train stations, which is why I also recommend getting a MiFi for the duration of your trip.
+- Remember, though, that most JR employees don’t speak English so prepare accordingly and print out a copy of your itinerary in Japanese.

 Whether or not the pass is worth it entirely depends on your itinerary.
 At this point, it really depends on the type of traveller you are.

 The bottom line is that if this is your first time visiting Japan and you want to tick the main sights off your bucket list, then yes, absolutely, the Japan Rail pass is worth it.